zamfi/cca-computational-practices-2-spring-2019/README.md

 Now that you have both servers running, you're ready to make some changes. **Note: if you're having trouble getting both servers running, please reach out to me [on Slack](http://computationalpractice.slack.com)!**

-This new wishing well is similar to the old wishing well, except I added an `authors` array and a server that forwards "broadcasts" between all browsers connected to the same server. **Test this by opening two browser windows pointed to your local server, and clicking the "New" button to trigger a broadcast.**
+This new wishing well is similar to the old wishing well, except I added an `authors` array and a server that forwards "broadcasts" between all browsers connected to the same server. **Test this by opening two browser windows pointed to [localhost:3000](http://localhost:3000), and then click the "New" button in one window to trigger a broadcast that updates the other window too.**

 The changes I made are incomplete, however.
 The authors array is not kept up-to-date when adding new wisdoms, and the authors aren't displayed.
 Fix that by updating `App.js` using your favorite text editor ([Atom](http://atom.io)?
 [Sublime Text](http://sublimetext.com)?
 Something else?):